queball1999/LysspieAPI/README.md

     ```

 3. **Obtain Nightbot configuration information:**<br>
-    When you connect Nightbot to the LizPy API, Nightbot sends some information to help manage your Twitch chat effectively.
-This information is automatically sent to LizPy API whenever certain actions are performed.
+    When you connect Nightbot to the LysspieAPI, Nightbot sends some information to help manage your Twitch chat effectively.
+This information is automatically sent to LysspieAPI whenever certain actions are performed.
 Here's what you need to know:

     - **Nightbot User Information**<br>
     Nightbot sends information about the user who triggered the command in your Twitch chat.
-This helps LizPy API identify who is interacting with the system.
+This helps LysspieAPI identify who is interacting with the system.

         ```bash
         NIGHTBOT_USER=name=twitchUsername&displayName=twitchUsername&provider=twitch&providerId=123456789&userLevel=owner